esperanca/personal_website/src/pages/cases/babylon.md

 - Improved product quality, consistency and accessibility across the platform.
 - Played a crucial role in Babylon's rapid COVID-19 response capabilities

+> The Babylon DNA design system was instrumental in allowing us to put our new COVID flows in production quickly and easily, to experiment and iterate — focusing on nailing the content only, while relying on a robust design library.
+It’s also allowed us to prototype concepts really fast, for the next phase of COVID Care Assistant.”
+   *Catarina Afonso, Design Manager*

 ## Lessons Learned

 1. Integrating user research into the design system development process enhanced the adoption  - this was particularly important with engineers.